Progress Report

 Looking north along the Velothi Mountains and across the famous Dwemer ruin of Hendor-Stardumz.

-Stage: Partially released in Dominions of Dust (2022), pending minor additions.
+Stage: Partially released in Dominions of Dust (2022), exterior and interior development ongoing.

 Clambering Moor